 Planning a trip to Bora Bora?
 Be sure to check out an extensive list of Bora Bora travel resources and in-depth information about planning a trip to the islands of French Polynesia!

 Why is this lesson in basic Polynesian topography key to planning your visit to Bora Bora?
-Because the “prime tourist real estate” is located on those dreamy motus which offer the most seclusion and the best views towards the signature peaks of the main island.
-The motus are where you’ll find nearly all of the top resorts and there’s very limited choice in terms of pensions.
+Because the “prime tourist real estate” is located on those dreamy motu that offer the most seclusion and the best views towards the signature peaks of the main island.
+The motu are where you’ll find nearly all of the top resorts and there’s very limited choice in terms of pensions.
 On the main island, you’ll find a small selection of high-end resorts but many mid-tier resorts, hotels, and pensions.

 So as you may have already guessed, there’s a slight dilemma when choosing where to stay in Bora Bora, assuming that cost is of little factor.

 Best suited for those seeking seclusion, where the main priority is to relax and not necessarily get out there and explore the island.
 All motu-based Bora Bora resorts will also have a “boat station” on the main island which can be used for getting to/from the main island.

 Best suited for those who aren’t looking for an over-the-top experience and travelers seeking budget accommodations on Bora Bora.
 Keep in mind that the best options will be in or around Matira Point and that there’s little charm in the main village of Vaitape.

 I’ll now review some of the best places to stay in Bora Bora, covering the entire range from luxury resorts to family-owned pensions.